 - whether the academic standards for our courses are appropriately set and maintained in accordance with the Framework for Higher Education Qualifications, and relevant professional standards.

-- how standards and student performance at the AECC University College compare with that on similar programmes at other higher education institutions.
+- how standards and student performance at the AECC University College compare with that on similar courses at other higher education institutions.

 - whether our assessment process is fair and rigorous, and is conducted in accordance with our approved policies and procedures.